PaddlePaddle/PaddleFL/python/paddle_fl/mpc/examples/mnist_demo/README.md

 Similarly, predictions with cypher text format would be saved in `/tmp` directory, for example, a file named `mnist_output_prediction.part0` for party 0.

-**Note** that remember to delete the precidtion files in `/tmp` directory generated in last running, in case of any influence on the decrypted results of current running.
+**Note** that remember to delete the prediction files in `/tmp` directory generated in last running, in case of any influence on the decrypted results of current running.

 #### (5).
 Decrypt Prediction Data